Akiyo Suzuki M.D.

 During my student years, I participated in an international volunteer program that involved constructing a clinic in the mountainous regions of Nepal.
 In this program, volunteer doctors were performing surgical treatments for cleft lip and palate, a congenital condition.
 Witnessing the dedication of these doctors and how their work significantly transformed the lives of patients and their families left me deeply moved and inspired.
 The surgeons performing these operations were plastic and Aesthetic surgery specialists from Western countries.
 My exposure to their work had a profound impact on my life.

-(Differences between Japan and the United States)
+Becoming a Plastic and Aesthetic Surgeon (Differences between Japan and the United States)

 In the United States, there is a strict cap on the number of specialists, making it extremely challenging to become a plastic surgeon, a field that is highly competitive.
 Only a select few top-performing medical students have the opportunity to undergo plastic surgery training.
 Moreover, the title of aesthetic surgeon is only granted to those plastic surgery specialists who have undergone further extensive training, recognizing them as a super-elite group.
 In contrast, Japan lacks such stringent regulations, allowing even those who are not board-certified plastic surgeons, or doctors who have only completed residency without ever performing surgery, to call themselves Aesthetic surgeons.
 In this unregulated environment, the personal principles of each doctor become very crucial in maintaining professional integrity within the field of Aesthetic surgery.